STRATEGY 5.0 Sustainable Materials and Reduced Waste Streams

 5.2 OPTIMIZE UNIVERSITY-LEVEL OPERATIONS

 The OS is responsible for setting recycling standards, providing guidance for equipment, training of Building Service Workers (BSWs), and coordinating with transportation for delivery of equipment and pick-ups of recycling.
 Furthermore, the OS tracks recycling rates, promotes UIC’s Recycling Program (e.g. Great Stuff Exchange for office supplies, and LabShare – for lab supplies), and educates individuals on best waste reduction practices.
 Facilities Management is responsible for collecting the materials.
 As such, these departments and units provide university-level services.
-Below are some of the strategies that the OS is currently coordinating at the university-level to improve operations, reduce costs, and increase diversion rates.

 5.2.1 Operational Waste Collection Efficiency